april-org/parxe/README.md

 Other things which can be configured are:

 - `config.set_clean_tmp_at_exit(boolean)` indicates if remove all stdout and stderr files produced by task execution.
+A list to track all created files will be polluted during execution of PARXE.
+The files will be removed when exiting from Lua execution, in the scheduler destructor.

 - `config.set_engine(ENGINE)` receives the name of the engine, a string with any of these values: "seq", "local", "pbs", "ssh".